SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 ```

 <br />4.
-Add a javascript function to the end of the document
+Add a javascript function to the end of the document.

 **_Code:_**